syndicatefx/x-ui/README.md

 A work-in-progress list of examples you can copy/paste and modify can be found on this [Codepen collection](https://codepen.io/collection/nmpOPG)

+__Note__: Some of them will use [alpine.js]() for interactivity, which is a personal choice and a beautiful combination to use with x-ui.

 ## What utilities have been removed from the original

 - normalize.css